-If you’ve written a module or script that you feel others could benefit from using, definitely check out publishing it to the broader community.
-In fact, that’s what this post is about.
-I will walk through the steps I took to publish my first PowerShell module to the gallery.
+If you’ve written a module or script that you feel others could benefit from using, definitely consider publishing it to the broader community.
+This post is about how to publish your first PowerShell module to the gallery.

 Prerequisites

-Next, I need to generate an API key that allows publishing packages to my account.
-API keys can be scoped to specific packages and have different privileges such as pushing new items and versions or only pushing new versions.
+Next, generate an API key that allows you to publish packages to your account.
+API keys can be scoped to specific packages and have different privileges, such as pushing new items and versions or only pushing new versions.
 These API Keys also have expiration dates.

-To generate a key, select your username in the upper right and choose API Keys.
+Select your username in the upper right to generate a key and choose API Keys.

-Next, in the API Keys page, select the plus sign next to Create and the new API key form will display.
-From here I fill out the required information.
-The key I am creating will have permissions to push new packages and versions for any package associated with my account.
+Next, on the API Keys page, select the plus sign to Create, and the new API key form will appear.
+From here, fill out the required information.
+In this example, the key will have permission to push new packages and versions for any package associated with your account.

-The Glob Pattern allows for scoping what package names the API Key applies to.
-Once all the options are configured, click Create.
+The Glob Pattern allows you to scope the package names to which the API Key applies.
+Once you have configured the options, click Create.

-Once the API Key is generated, the next part is very important:
+Once the API Key is generated, the next part is crucial:

 Copy the API Key value as this is the only opportunity to do so!

-If I were to navigate off this page, I would not be able to access this value again.
-At this page, I select the Copy option and save my API Key off into a safe place (for me, I’ve created an Azure Key Vault to store it).
+If you navigate off this page, you will not be able to access this value again.
+Select the Copy option and save the API Key to a safe place like a key vault or password manager.

 The final prerequisite, of course, is you need something to publish!
-For this example, I wrote a module that uses Twilio’s API to send SMS messages, view sent SMS history, and verify phone numbers.
-I wrote this project as a way to get started working with APIs.
-You can view the project here in my GitHub:
+This example uses a module that uses Twilio’s API to send SMS messages, view sent SMS history, and verify phone numbers.
+You can view the project here on GitHub:

 https://github.com/JeffBrownTech/twilio-powershell-module